SnapMobileIO/SnapJS-AWS/README.md

 version 0.3.12 adds the ability to get a signature for a direct browser upload.
 You need two new variables in your env file AWS_S3_VIDEO_OVERSIZED_PREFIX this is the prefix where the file will be uploaded to AWS_REGION this is the region of the aws bucket.
+TRANSCODED_PREFIX is for the createMediaConvertJob helper function

+# AWS mediaConvert

+We added a helper function that takes the JSON for a job and the object in which the video lives.
+This function expects that the field is named video